Get

 Training 🎾

-Hungarian Wirehaired Vizslas are inclined to please you but with a sensitive side that takes harsh words very poorly.
+Hungarian Wirehaired Vizslas are inclined to please you but have a sensitive side that takes harsh words very poorly.
 You have to be firm but gentle, maintaining easy-to-understand boundaries and expectations during sessions.
 Food is the best motivator when paired with positive reinforcement.
 This can start as early as puppyhood.
-Call your dog’s name and when they respond, answer with tons of praise and a high-value treat.
+Call your dog’s name, and when they respond, answer with tons of praise and a high-value treat.
 This breed can sometimes be stubborn, but stay patient and your hard work will pay off!

 If they don’t answer, that’s okay.
-Just keep trying and eventually, they’ll make the mental connection that performing the desired action gets a reward.
-Ignore any bad behavior and illustrate good behavior by redirecting them to an acceptable activity instead.
+Just keep trying, and eventually, they’ll make the mental connection that performing the desired action gets a reward.
+Ignore any bad behavior, and illustrate good behavior by redirecting them to an acceptable activity instead.
 Over time, this trains your Wirehaired Vizsla using positive reinforcement.

 hungarian wirehaired Vizsla dog at the park